What You Will Learn

 • Monitor – Applications performance monitoring, end-user experience

-The main areas of focus of this book are code, build, test, package, and release, with the areas around configuration and monitoring falling beyond its scope.
+The main areas of focus of this tutorial are code, build, test, package, and release, with the areas around configuration and monitoring falling beyond its scope.

 Many enterprises need help transforming their organization to support Continuous Delivery – not simply through a software vendor but via a delivery partner.
 This partner needs to gain a deep understanding of the enterprise, its business initiatives, who is leading these initiatives, and what help is required.